Fire damages homes in southern Greece; more blazes active

 Fire Service spokesman Yannis Artopoios said 125 firefighters and 43 fire engines were operating in the area, as well as four planes and four helicopters, but the aircraft can’t operate at night.
 On a positive note, the prevailing northwesterly winds were pushing the fire to the southeast, up a mountain and away from Ancient Olympia, authorities said.

 At least six more significant fires were burning across the country Sunday, according to the fire service, with three of those burning for several days.
-Artopois said 141 wildfires had started in Greece over the past three days.
+Artopoios said 141 wildfires had started in Greece over the past three days.

 The fire on the Greek island of Lesbos, which required the evacuation of over 450 tourists and locals Saturday, is slowly being controlled, with only scattered blazes late Sunday afternoon, local authorities said.